 Ethanol Fuel Basics

 Ethanol is a renewable fuel made from various plant materials collectively known as "biomass."
-More than 95% of U.S. gasoline contains ethanol in a low-level blend to oxygenate the fuel and reduce air pollution.
+More than 95% of U.S. gasoline contains ethanol, typically E10 (10% ethanol, 90% gasoline), to oxygenate the fuel and reduce air pollution.

 There are several steps involved in making ethanol available as a vehicle fuel:

 - Biomass feedstocks are grown, collected and transported to an ethanol production facility

 - Ethanol is produced from feedstocks at a production facility and then transported to a blender/fuel supplier

-- Ethanol is mixed with gasoline by the blender/fuel supplier and distributed to fueling stations.
+- Ethanol is mixed with gasoline by the blender/fuel supplier to make E10, E15 or E85, and distributed to fueling stations

 Ethanol as a vehicle fuel is not a new concept.
 Henry Ford and other early automakers suspected it would be the world's primary fuel before gasoline became so readily available.
 Today, researchers agree ethanol could substantially offset our nation's petroleum use.
 In fact, studies have estimated that ethanol and other biofuels could replace 30% or more of U.S. gasoline demand by 2030.

 Ethanol (CH3CH2OH) is a clear, colorless liquid.
 It is also known as ethyl alcohol, grain alcohol, and EtOH.
 (See Fuel Properties search.)
 Ethanol has the same chemical formula regardless of whether it is produced from starch- and sugar-based feedstocks, such as corn grain (as it primarily is in the United States), sugar cane (as it primarily is in Brazil), or from cellulosic feedstocks (such as wood chips or crop residues).

 Ethanol has a higher octane number than gasoline, providing premium blending properties.
 Minimum octane number requirements prevent engine knocking and ensure drivability.
-Low-level ethanol blends generally have a higher octane rating than unleaded gasoline.
 Low-octane gasoline is blended with 10% ethanol to attain the standard 87 octane requirement.
 Ethanol is the main component in high-level ethanol blends.
 (See E85 Specification to learn more.)

 Ethanol Energy Balance